GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 variable-uniform slip events, by comparing the statistical properties of 'modelled events which are similar to deep-ocean-tsunami-observations' to 'all modelled events'.
 It creates files which are referenced in [config.R](config.R).
+Note you have to manually edit the script to specify whethere variable shear modulus is used.

 ## Plotting routines are